tristanlatr/autogit/readme.md

 `-k <Key>`    Path to a valid ssh key.
 Required if git authentication is not already working with default key.
 `-u <Strategy>`   Update the current branch from and to upstream with a defined strategy.
 This feature supports multiple repo values.
   - `merge` -> **Restore origninal state if conflicts**.
 Save changes as stash and apply them (if any), commit, pull and push, if pull fails, roll-back changes leaving the repo in the same state as before calling the script.
 Exit with code `2` if merge failed.
   - `merge-overwrite` -> **Keep local changes if conflicts**.
 Save changes as stash (if any), commit, pull and push.
 If pull fails, roll back changes, pull and re-apply saved changes by accepting only local changes (overwrite), commit and push to remote.
-Warning, the overwrite might fail leaving the repository in a conflict state if you comitted local files.
-Exit with code `2` if overwrite failed.
+Warning, the overwrite might fail if you comitted local files.
+Exit with code `2` if overwrite fails.
   - `merge-or-stash` -> **Keep remote changes if conflicts**.
 Save changes as stash and apply them (if any), commit, pull and push, if pull fails, revert commit and pull (your changes will be saved as git stash).
-Exit with code `2` if merge failed.
-Require a write access to git server.
   - `merge-or-branch` -> **Create a new remote branch if conflicts**.
 Save changes as stash (if-any), apply them, commit, pull and push, if pull fails, create a new branch and push changes to remote **leaving the repository in a new branch**.
   - `merge-or-fail` -> **Leave the reposity as is if conflicts**.
 Save changes as stash (if-any).
-Warning: this step can fail, the sctipt will continue without saving the stash, commit, pull and push.
-If pull fails, leave the git repositiry in a conflict state with exit code `2`.
+Warning: this step can fail, the sctipt will continue without saving the stash.
+Commit, pull and push.
+If pull fails, leave the git repositiry in a conflict state and exit code `2`.
   - `stash` -> **No conflicts, always discard local changes**.
 Always update from remote.
 Stash the changes and pull.
 Do not require a write acces to git server.

-Automatic update configuration, to use with `-u <Strategy>`:
+Automatic update configuration, to use with `-u <Strategy>` (applied to all repositories) :

 `-m <Commit msg text>`    Fist line of the commit message.
 `-f <Commit msg file>`    Commit message from a file.
 `-a`  Add all untracked files to git.
 `-x <Remote>`   Use specific git remote to synchronize changes.
 Origin by default.
-Applied to all repositories.
 `-o`    Read-only mode.
 Do not commit or push any changes.
 Will still pull and merge remote changes into working copy.

 Other features: